tpill90/Hades-Faster-Room-Transition/readme.md

 - Edit the following files:

-  - `icon.png`: your Thunderstore mod icon.
-  - `thunderstore.toml`: your Thunderstore mod package definition (it will be used to generate your package's `manifest.json`).
-Edit the following entries as needed:
-    - `namespace`: your Thunderstore team / namespace, a.k.a. author name.
-    - `name`: your mod name.
-No spaces (allowed characters: `a-z A-Z 0-9 _`).
-Underscores get replaced with a space for display purposes on the website and mod manager. **Important:** this can not be changed later, aside from creating a new package.
-    - `description`: short description of your mod (max 250 characters).
-It will be used by the Thunderstore search, so make sure to include words that people are likely to search for when looking for your mod.
-    - `websiteUrl`: your GitHub repository (or website, or Discord server, if you prefer).
-    - `[package.dependencies]`: your mod dependencies.
-Use the `AuthorName-ModName = "X.Y.Z"` format, with `X.Y.Z` being the version you depend on.
-    - `[publish.categories]`: the categories you want your mod to appear under.
-[See the API](https://thunderstore.io/api/experimental/community/hades-ii/category/) for list of available categories.
-- Push everything to your GitHub repository.
 - From Thunderstore:
   - Go to [**Teams settings**](https://thunderstore.io/settings/teams/) and select your team.
   - Create a new **Service Account** for your mod (we recommend using the same name as the mod name).